 Burton works for the famous clothing brand Alexander McQueen.
 She climbed up the ladder until she became the creative director of the entire brand.
 In 2011, Burton’s name shined brightly as the designer of the royal wedding dress for Kate Middleton.
 Burton was on Time’s magazine list of the 100 most influential people in 2012.
 She currently leads the fancy brand with stability and elegance.

 The well-known media queen.
 Despite Winfrey’s tough upbringing, she has managed to turn her life upside down becoming one of the most successful women ever.
 She has faced several difficulties due to being an African-American woman.
 Oprah has interviewed the greatest icons of music, films, sports, you name it.
 She is now the supervising producer and host for The Oprah Winfrey Show.
 In addition, Winfrey has established her own magazine and her website, too.
 She is truly one of the most influential women entrepreneurs in the world reaching almost 50 million viewers a week through TV alone.

-The tech industry is known for being a male dominated industry.
-However, this rule does not seem to apply on Wang at all.
+The tech industry is known for being a male-dominated industry.
+However, this rule does not seem to apply to Wang at all.
 Cher Wang is the co-founder and chairperson of HTC.
 She is considered one of the wealthiest people in Taiwan with a net worth of 850 million dollars.
 After HTC has gained a reputation for being the official manufacturer of handheld devices for all top mobile phone brands.
 Wang did not stop there.
 She teamed up with leading mobile carriers and made use of her company’s technical expertise.
-Soon enough, HTC became one of the top selling mobile phone brands and competed with established names.
+Soon enough, HTC became one of the top-selling mobile phone brands and competed with established names.